Why Digital Marketers Need An Engagement Taxonomy

 Marketers say a lot of things.
 We all say we want to engage our audiences, give them compelling content and event experiences that inspire and educate.
 But, at the end of the day, not all engagement is created equal.

-In fact, depending on the type of engagement you’re hoping to drive with your audience, you must use different engagement techniques within your event.
+In fact, depending on the type of engagement you’re hoping to drive with your audience, you must use three types of engagement within your event.

 Why Marketers and Event Teams Need a Shared Language